The Bankrate promise

 Your credit limit is the amount of credit you have been approved for by your card issuer.
 To keep your account in good standing, your balance should remain under your credit limit.
 It’s a best practice to use no more than 30 percent of your credit limit at a time to keep a healthy credit score.
 However, keeping your credit card balances as low as possible is ideal.

 Your current balance is the total amount of credit you have used at the time of billing.
 It will include charges you’ve made, balance transfers, cash advances and convenience checks.
 Interest is applied to your balance if you don’t pay in full each statement cycle and may be different for various kinds of charges.

 Your interest rate is determined by your APR (or annual percentage rate) and added to your balance at the end of a billing cycle.
 You can check your billing statement to keep up with your current interest rate.
-Note that it’s called an APR because it is the total annual amount you would be charged in finance charges, so your actual interest rate on a given month is usually only about a twelfth of this number.
+Note that it’s called an APR because it is the total annual amount you would be charged in finance charges in a year, so your actual interest rate on a given month is usually only about a twelfth of this number.
 It can be complicated to calculate exactly how much you’ll owe, but your statement should outline it clearly — or you can use a credit card payoff calculator to do the math for you.

 It is important to note that when we speak about a card’s APR, we usually mean purchase APR — the interest you pay on regular purchases.
 However, there are other types of interest rates to be aware of, including:

 - Introductory APR: This is a promotional APR that can apply to purchases or balance transfers for a limited period.
 Zero-interest credit cards usually give you between 12 and 18 months of 0 percent intro APR.

 - Cash advance APR: As we’ve mentioned, cash advances come with their own terms, including APR.
 Generally, the cash advance APR is higher and doesn’t offer a grace period.